thomasluce/YAPWTP/README.md

 At the moment a 100 line wikitext file with fairly complex markup can be parsed in 5-6ms on a one year old Apple MacBook Pro.

-The parser now supports the vast majority of MediaWiki's markup.

 See it Live
 -----------